Faster Approximation Scheme for Euclidean $k$-TSP: Introduction

-First, in a preprocessing step, we partition the instance into subinstances that are easier to handle.
-The partition algorithm, which takes $O(n\cdot k\cdot \log n)$ time in \cite{arora1998polynomial}, is improved to $O(n)$ time (\cref{thm:partition}).
-This is achieved using a result on the \emph{enclosing circles} due to Har-Peled and Raiche~\cite{har2015net}.
+First, in a preprocessing step, the instance is partitioned into \emph{well-rounded} subinstances.
+The partition algorithm in \cite{arora1998polynomial} takes $O(n\cdot k\cdot \log n)$ time.
+We improve the running time of the partition algorithm to $O(n)$; see the partition theorem (\cref{thm:partition}).
+To that end, we use a result on the \emph{enclosing circles} due to Har-Peled and Raiche~\cite{har2015net}.
 See~\cref{sec:partition}.

-Next, we solve each of those subinstances independently.
-This step, which is the most time-consuming part of the algorithm and takes $n\cdot k\cdot (\log n)^{\left(O\left(\sqrt{d}/\eps\right)\right)^{d-1}}$ time in \cite{arora1998polynomial}, is improved to $2^{O(1/\eps^{d-1})}\cdot n \cdot(\log n)^{d\cdot 2^{2d}}$ time (\cref{thm:DP}).
-To that end, we combine the classical \emph{quadtree decomposition} of Arora~\cite{arora1998polynomial} with the recent powerful technique of \emph{sparsity-sensitive patching}, introduced by Kisfaludi-Bak, Nederlof, and Węgrzycki~\cite{kisfaludi2022gap}.
-This removes the dependence in $\eps$ in the $\mathrm{polylog}\, n$ factor in the running time.
-To remove the factor $k$ in the running time, we introduce the \emph{budget multipath problem} (\cref{def:BMP}) using the notion of \emph{budget thresholds} (\cref{def:threshold}).
-This is inspired by Kolliopoulos and Rao~\cite{kolliopoulos2007nearly} in the context of $k$-median.
-The combination of budget thresholds and the approach of Kisfaludi-Bak, Nederlof, and Węgrzycki~\cite{kisfaludi2022gap} is non-trivial and is the key to the claimed running time, see \cref{sec:DP}.
+Next, each subinstance is solved independently using a dynamic program based on the \emph{quadtree}~\cite{arora1998polynomial}.
+The dynamic program in \cite{arora1998polynomial} takes $n\cdot k\cdot (\log n)^{\left(O\left(\sqrt{d}/\eps\right)\right)^{d-1}}$ time.
+We improve the running time of the dynamic program to $n\cdot 2^{O(1/\eps^{d-1})} \cdot(\log n)^{2d^2\cdot 2^{d}}$; see the dynamic programming theorem~(\cref{thm:DP}).
+In order to improve the dependence in $\eps$ in the running time in \cite{arora1998polynomial}, we exploit a structure theorem (\cref{thm:structure}) that is a corollary of the approaches of Arora~\cite{arora1998polynomial} and Kisfaludi-Bak, Nederlof, and Węgrzycki~\cite{kisfaludi2022gap}; see \cref{sec:quad}.
+In order to remove the factor $k$ in the running time in \cite{arora1998polynomial}, we discretize the possible lengths of a tour into values called \emph{budgets}; see \cref{sec:budget}.
+This is inspired by Kolliopoulos and Rao in the context of \emph{$k$-median}~\cite{kolliopoulos2007nearly}.
+The combination of the structure theorem and the budgets is non-trivial and is the key to the improved running time of the dynamic program, see \cref{sec:first-algo,sec:improved-algo}.

-Finally, using the Gap-ETH lower bound for the Euclidean TSP due to Kisfaludi-Bak, Nederlof, and Węgrzycki~\cite{kisfaludi2022gap}, we obtain the Gap-ETH tightness of our algorithm for the Euclidean \mbox{$k$-TSP}.
-See \cref{sec:tight}.